Winchester Magnum: Cartridge list

-With the exception of the .264, all of these cartridges are still widely used.
-The .458 has become the #1 cartridge for dangerous game in Africa, as well as a very popular round with Alaskan/Canadian bear guides.
+With the exception of the .264 Win Mag, all of these cartridges are still widely used and among the most popular big game cartridges around the world.
+The .458 Win Mag has become the #1 cartridge for dangerous game in Africa, as well as a very popular round with Alaskan/Canadian bear guides.
 The .338 is widely used for game ranging from elk and African plains game to dangerous game such as grizzly/brown bears and African lions.
-The .300 is one of the most popular cartridges in the world, used for everything from deer to brown bears and seeing military use as a sniper calibre.
+The .300 Win Mag is one of the most popular cartridges in the world, used for everything from deer to brown bears and seeing military use as a sniper caliber.
 It is the most popular round for hunting large Alaskan game, and is considered to be a true round for all North American game, including the kodiak bears.